-June 30, 2021 Uncommitted Balance: \$22,645,415 → Target at 10.1%
+September 30, 2021 Uncommitted Balance: \$23,396,618 → Currently at 10.4% of Target

-As part of the city's reserve and reserve fund policies the city sets a target balance for consolidated stabilization reserve funds (excluding Building Permit) at 10-15% of the city's own source revenues.
-It is important to note that the target is based on the city's uncommitted balance as an accurate depiction of funding available for future use.
+As part of the City's reserve and reserve fund policies the city sets a target balance for consolidated stabilization reserve funds (excluding Building Permit) at 10-15% of the City's own source revenues.
+It is important to note that the target is based on the City's uncommitted balance as an accurate depiction of funding available for future use.
 The cash balance includes funds approved by council to be spent on specific initiatives and therefore are not available for future spending.
-The target is currently at 10.1% which is at the low end of the city's recommended range of 10-15%.
-Based on a request from Committee for an understanding of the cash balance in relation to the target, this would translate to 16.9%, however, council has already approved some of the cash balance to be spent - as such those committed funds are no longer available for future use.
+The City is currently at 10.4% which is at the low end of the City's target range of 10-15%.

 The severe weather reserve fund is used to alleviate the impact of unforeseen fluctuations in costs associated with severe weather events.
-The city's policy with respect to this reserve fund is highlighted below.
+The City's policy with respect to this reserve fund is highlighted below.

-Stabilization Reserve Fund Recommended Balance June 30, Uncommitted Balance Severe Weather Reserve Fund A minimum balance of 25% of the five- year average of winter maintenance costs, this equates to \$1,121,386.
-Target balance equal to one year's expenditure requirements (2021) = \$5,785,770. \$4,724,521
+Stabilization Reserve Fund Recommended Balance September 30, Uncommitted Balance Severe Weather Reserve Fund A minimum balance of 25% of the five- year average of winter maintenance costs, this equates to \$1,121,386. \$4,724,521 Target balance equal to one year's expenditure requirements (2021) = \$5,785,770.